German government distances itself from Schroeder after his Putin meeting

-The pictures come at a time of high tension between the West and Russia over Ukraine and also underscore German ambivalence about imposing new sanctions on Moscow, despite Chancellor Angela Merkel’s criticism of Putin’s actions in the crisis.

-A spokesman for Schroeder confirmed he was in Russia’s second city on Monday for a shareholders’ meeting of Nord Stream AG, the Russian-German pipeline joint venture he chairs.
+A spokesman for Schroeder confirmed he was in the Russian city on Monday for a shareholders’ meeting of Nord Stream AG, the Russian-German pipeline joint venture he chairs.
 But spokesman Albrecht Funk would not say why Schroeder met Putin.

 German media reports said the grainy pictures of Schroeder locked in a bear hug with Putin were taken late on Monday evening outside the Yusupov Palace, where he was attending a belated celebration in honor of his 70th birthday on April 7.

-“He does not represent the German government,” a senior German government official said when asked about the pictures.
+“He does not represent the German government,” a senior German government official said when asked about the pictures of Schroeder’s meeting with Putin.
 “It should be clear to everyone that Mr. Schroeder left active politics some time ago.”

+Publication of pictures of Schroeder hugging Putin comes at a time of high tension between the West and Russia over Ukraine.
+They also underscore Germany’s ambivalence about new sanctions on Russia.

 Germany, which relies heavily on Russia for natural gas supplies, has been trying to defuse tensions over Ukraine and is seen in the West as reluctant to ratchet up sanctions against Moscow.
 Opinion polls show Germans oppose trade sanctions.

-On Tuesday, the European Union imposed asset freezes and travel bans on 15 Russians and Ukrainians.
-The United States widened sanctions on allies of Putin on Monday.
+The European Union on Tuesday imposed asset freezes and travel bans on 15 Russians and Ukrainians.
+The United States had also imposed new sanctions on allies of Putin on Monday.

 PUTIN‘S APOLOGIST?

-Sometimes criticized as Putin’s apologist, Schroeder, a Social Democrat whose party is now in coalition with Merkel’s conservatives, has been the Russian leader’s best friend in the West since both were ostracized by U.S. President George W. Bush for opposing the 2003 Iraq invasion.
+Sometimes criticized as Putin’s apologist, Schroeder has been the Russian leader’s best friend in the West since both were ostracized by U.S. President George W. Bush for opposing the 2003 Iraq invasion.

-Gerda Hasselfeldt, parliamentary leader of the Bavarian Christian Social Union (CSU) which is aligned with Merkel’s party, said: “I found the pictures alienating.
-I hope he used the opportunity to talk to (Putin) about the problems.”
+Gerda Hasselfeldt, parliamentary leader of the Bavarian Christian Social Union (CSU) which is aligned with Merkel’s conservatives, said: “I found the pictures alienating.
+I hope he used the opportunity to talk to him about the problems.”

 Andreas Schockenhoff, deputy parliamentary floor leader for Merkel’s party, said Schroeder risked undermining the German government as well as his own protege, Foreign Minister Frank-Walter Steinmeier.